-As the coronavirus pandemic progressed, parents were relived by the CDC's assurance that "based on available evidence, children do not appear to be at higher risk for COVID-19 than adults."
+We've now spent almost half a year living under the threat of the coronavirus.
+So much has happened since the CDC's assured parents that "based on available evidence, children do not appear to be at higher risk for COVID-19 than adults."

 The latest science reinforces that but also suggests that young kids may be able to spread COVID-19 as easily as adults, even if they aren't that sick.